argumentcomputer/neptune/README.md

 ## Implementation Specification

 Filecoin's Poseidon specification is published in the Filecoin specification document [here](https://spec.filecoin.io/#section-algorithms.crypto.poseidon).
-Additionally, a PDF version is mirrored in this repo [here](poseidon_spec.pdf).
+Additionally, Markdown and PDF versions are mirrored in this repo in the [`spec`](spec) directory.

+### Contributing to the Spec

+### PDF Rendering Instructions

+The spec's PDF is rendered using [Typora](https://typora.io/).
+Download the spec's Markdown file [here](spec/poseidon_spec.md), open the file in Typora, make and save your changes, then export the file as a PDF.

+### Ensuring Spec Documents Stay in Sync

+When making changes to the spec documents in `neptune`, make sure that the spec's PDF file `poseidon_spec.pdf` is the PDF rendering of the Markdown spec `poseidon_spec.md`.

+If you make changes to the spec in `neptune`, you must make those same changes to the Filecoin spec [here](https://github.com/filecoin-project/specs/blob/master/content/algorithms/crypto/poseidon.md), thus ensuring all three document's (one Markdown+Latex and one PDF in `neptune` and one Markdown+MathJax in [`filecoin-project/specs`](https://github.com/filecoin-project/specs/)) stay in sync.

 ## Environment variables